pharo-project/pharo-launcher/src/Pharo-Launcher-Core.package/PhLTemplateGroupRepository.class/README.md

-I'm the 'composite' part of the composite design pattern: basically, I'm a group of groups.

-Instance Variables
-	templateGroups:		a collection of PhLAbstractTemplateGroup
+I maintain a collection of PhLTemplateGroup.
+I take care of adding a cache to each group.